top of page

 I know they say it never does but the camera must have lied

-When I see a camera pointing, I pull a silly grin
+When I see a camera pointing, I seem to pull a silly grin

 Which creases up my eyes and highlights my double chin